revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-Hive is a tool which is used to work on MapReduce Tasks.
-If we think Writing a MapReduce job is very long process and time taken, well, with Hadoop Hive, we can used and Submit SQL queries as well as we can perform MapReduce Jobs.
-So, if we are comfortable with SQL Queries then Hive is a best tool for us to perform a Basic Queries which known as HQL (Hive Query Language.
-Working on HQL, we use Pig Latin as a Language.
 Basically, Hive runs on our system, which helps to convert the SQL queries to set of jobs in Hadoop Cluster.
 Components of Hive:
 1. Driver